purvaagine/Campus-Connect/README.md

 # Campus Connect

-## Overview

-Campus Connect is an innovative online platform designed for students to buy and sell second-hand items within their campus community.
-The platform encourages sustainable practices by promoting the reuse of goods, contributing to a circular economy.
+Campus Connect is an innovative online platform designed to facilitate the exchange of second-hand items within a community.
+Built with sustainability in mind, this platform enables users to buy and sell pre-owned goods conveniently, promoting a circular economy and reducing waste.

 ## Features

-- **User Registration & Authentication**: Secure registration and login for users.
+- **User Registration and Authentication**: Secure login and registration for users.
-- **Product Listing**: Users can list second-hand items with details such as title, description, price, and images.
+- **Product Listing**: Sellers can list items with details like title, description, price, and images.
-- **Admin Panel**: Admins can manage user accounts, product listings, and platform settings.
+- **Admin Panel**: Administrators can manage user accounts, product listings, and platform settings.
-- **Product Search**: Search items by category, price, or keywords.
-- **Dynamic Price Negotiation**: A bidding system allows buyers to negotiate prices with sellers.
+- **Dynamic Price Negotiation**: Buyers can bid on listed items, encouraging competitive pricing.
+- **Secure Transactions**: Ensures safe interactions between buyers and sellers.

+### Technologies:
+  - Node.js (latest stable version)
+  - MongoDB (local or cloud-based)
+  - React
+  - Express.js

+### Other
+- **Web Browsers**: Google Chrome, Mozilla Firefox
+- **Dependencies**: Includes libraries such as Axios, JWT, Redux, Ant Design, Tailwind CSS, Cloudinary, and Multer.

 ## Tech Stack

-- **Frontend**: React.js
-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
-- **Deployment**: Render
+The project is built using the **MERN Stack**:
+- **MongoDB**: NoSQL database for flexibility and scalability.
+- **Express.js**: Backend framework for handling server logic and APIs.
+- **React**: Frontend library for building dynamic user interfaces.
+- **Node.js**: Server-side runtime environment.

-## System Requirements
+## Architecture

-- **Operating System**: Windows 10 or higher
-- **Hardware**: Intel Core i3 or higher, 8GB RAM, 256GB SSD
-- **Software**: Node.js, MongoDB, Visual Studio Code
+### Client-Side
+- **API Calls**: Handles HTTP requests using Axios for seamless data communication.
+- **Components**: Modular and reusable UI elements.
+- **Pages**: Structured presentations for organized user experiences.

+### Server-Side
+- **Config**: Database and external service configurations.
+- **Middleware**: Authorization and request validation using JSON Web Tokens (JWT).
+- **Models**: Schema definitions for data storage.
+- **Routes**: Maps URLs to specific functionalities.

 ## Deployment

-- The application is deployed on Render, providing a reliable and scalable environment for hosting both frontend and backend.
+The project is deployed on **Render**, a fully-managed cloud platform offering:
+- Reliability and scalability for static sites, back-end APIs, and databases.
+- Streamlined hosting environment for easy application management.

+## Advantages

+- User-friendly interface.
+- Promotes sustainable living through reuse of items.
+- Cost-effective for buyers and sellers.
+- Encourages waste reduction and reduces environmental impact.

+## Disadvantages

+- Quality and condition of items may vary.
+- Lack of warranties.
+- Limited availability of specific products.
+- No exchange policies.

+## Future Scope

+- Enhanced search and filter functionalities.
+- Dedicated mobile applications for iOS and Android.
+- User ratings and reviews for trust-building.
+- Additional features for campus life, like event notifications and academic resources.

+## Contributors

+- Vaishnavi Sanjay Mane
+- Disha Hemant Joshi
+- Purva Deepak Agine
+- Durva Darshan Desai